 You’re already on the books

 A significant benefit of applying for a new mortgage through your existing lender is that they already know what they need to know about you.
 If you apply to refinance a loan with a new lender, you’ll have to go through the same process as when you applied for your existing loan.
 This includes providing them with proof of income, assets and the details of your living expenses.

 Choosing to stay with your current lender could also lead to a reduction in the costs associated with refinancing, such as exit fees.

 You can ask for a better deal

-If you do some research and approach your current lender the rates of their competitors, you may find they’ll reduce their rate to retain you as a customer.
+If you do some research and approach your current lender with the rates of their competitors, you may find they’ll reduce their rate to retain you as a customer.

 Seek advice from a home loan specialist